lemocla/neon-hangman/README.md

      The Pixel-operator font used for the text is from [dafont](https://www.dafont.com/pixel-operator.font).

-- ## **Acknowledgment**
+- ## **Acknowledgments**

-  - My mentor Can Sucullu for his advice and guidance during this project
+  - My mentor Can Sucullu for his advice and guidance during this project,
-  - My peers from the November What's App Group for their support and guidance
+  - My peers from the November What's App Group for their support and guidance,
-  - Code Institute tutor support for their brillant advice
+  - Code Institute tutor support for their brillant advice,
-  - The Code Institute slack community for general advices and solution to problems that others encountered
+  - The Code Institute slack community for general advices and solution to problems that others encountered,

    **And a special thank you to my family who helped me design some very creative hints for the local words and test the game.**